bomoko/TuringYear2025/README.md

 # 📚 The Year of Turing – A Structured Reading Plan

+BMK Note: this will need to be adjusted as I go along - generated with LLM help, so accuracy is questionable at best.

 ## 🏆 Goal
 Dedicate a year to studying Alan Turing’s life, work, and legacy by reading three major books:
 - **Jack Copeland – *The Essential Turing***